sharbelxo/HowToSmartContract/SmartContract.md

 }
 ```

+Make sure no code is underlined RED.
+If not, on the panel to the left, find the compile button and click it.
+If no errors occur, you are good to go!

 This above, is what a simple Smart Contract looks like.
 First, we have the ```// SPDX-License-Identifier: MIT``` line which is put as a comment using ```//```.
 This line needs to be present at the top of every contract for reasons related to licensing which we don't have to worry about.
 Next, we have the ```pragma solidity ^0.8.11``` line which is a must at the top of every contract, here we choose the compiler version we need to compile our Smart Contract successfully.
 Make sure the version you choose here is the identical to that of the ```solc``` dependency we installed previously.
 Here on this website they have a built-in compiler, but in our project, ```solc``` is our compiler.

 We start writing our contract with the statement ```contract Name```.
 As you can see, the name of the contract, ironically, is ```Name```.
 We have a string variable ```name``` which we will create a setter and getter methods for.
 The getter method is ```getName()``` and we label it as a public method since in Solidity, variables and methods are automatically put as private.
 Moreover,  we could have made the string ```name``` public and in Solidity, labeling it as public automatically makes it gettable without a seperate method.